kailash-manasarovar/statement/docs/timeline/2024/may.md

 - No-one has scheduled my talk in and so I ask about it.
 - It seems I wasn't part of the regular management team meeting for normal purposes, was I.
 - At the last minute, I'm told I have a room and it's on the schedule on the last or second-to-last afternoon.
-- Hans, Anthony, and one other external colleague attend.
+- Hans, Anthony, and one other external colleague attend - Colin `@DablClub`.
 - Because of the external guy, I go ahead or I wouldn't have bothered.
 - Hans starts heckling me immediately, everything I say he has some comment or put down, or he knows much more than me about everything, especially technical matters he knows nothing about.
 - I'm amazed.